-- Achievement and Pass rates. - Learner destinations. - Satisfaction survey (formerly "learner views"). - Accounting measures such as cash days in hand, current ratios and indebtedness measures. - Financial health assessments and minimum standards ratios.
+- Achievement rates and Value Added. - Learner destinations. - Satisfaction survey (formerly "learner views"). - Accounting measures such as cash days in hand, current ratios and indebtedness measures. - Financial health assessments and minimum standards ratios.

-The College is committed to observing the importance of sector measures and indicators and use the FE Choices website which looks at measures such as achievement rates.
-The College is required to complete the annual Finance Record for the Education Funding Agency ("EFA").
-The Finance Record produces a financial health grading.
+The College is committed to observing the importance of sector measures and indicators and uses the FE Choices data available on the GOV.UK website which looks at measures such as achievement rates.
+The College is required to complete the annual Finance Record for the Education and Skills Funding Agency ("ESFA").
+The College is assessed by the ESFA as having a "Good" financial health grading.
 The current rating of Good is considered a good outcome given the financial pressure on the sector.
 This measure is presently deflated by the level of debt the college holds.
 However £1.6m of this debt is repayable at base +0.35%, repayable without penalty, and is reinvested to provide some income.
 Should the college repay this debt the financial health would improve to "outstanding".